-We’re not going to sugar coat it, Coronavirus is making things very difficult for small businesses across the UK, and we totally understand it’s a very confusing and concerning time for everybody.
+Coronavirus continues to make things very difficult for small businesses across the UK, and we totally understand it’s still a very confusing and concerning time for everybody.

 But how do you go about promoting your takeaway offer?
 In this article, we’ve got everything you’ll need to hit the ground running and help keep the effects of Covid-19 to a minimum.